-Tonight marks the third day in the the eight days of Chanukah, celebrated all over the world by Jewish people and now more and more by Christians.
-Song For Israel will post an article each day during Chanukah, explaining traditions surrounding the holiday, including the dreidle, gelt, gifts, the nine-candle menorah, recipes and more!
-Please visit our website daily!
+Tomorrow evening marks the first night in the eight days of Chanukah, celebrated all over the world by Jewish people and now more and more by Christians.
+Song For Israel will post an article each day during Chanukah, explaining traditions surrounding the holiday, including the dreidel, gelt, gifts, the nine-candle menorah, recipes and more!
+Please visit our website daily.

-Some Jews complied with Antiochus’ decrees.
+Some Jews complied with Antiochus' degrees.
 Others became secret believers or chose to become martyrs.

 Even though Jerusalem's Temple was liberated by the Maccabees in 164 BC, it was only in 142 BC that Judean independence was achieved.

 In Jesus’ time, Chanukah was called the “Feast of Dedication."
+Read it's mention in John 10:22-23 (NIV).
 “Then came the 'Feast of Dedication' at Jerusalem.
 It was winter, and Jesus was in the temple area walking in Solomon’s Colonnade.”
-John 10:22-23 (NIV)

 The Temple in Jerusalem was the Jewish religious and national symbol.
 After its destruction, the religious focus moved to the synagogue.
 Rabbis switched to the “oil legend” (the miracle that kept the Temple’s Menorah burning for eight days).
 As a visual and hopeful reminder that miracles still happened, people began to light oil lamps in their houses.